 Meet Our Therapists

-Drew Prenli-MFT Intern
+Drew Prenli-MFT IT

-Drew is a Marriage and Family Therapy Intern who brings a thoughtful, relational approach to therapy, informed by both his clinical training and his professional background in the business and leadership world.
+Drew is a Marriage and Family Therapist (MFT-IT) who brings a thoughtful, relational approach to therapy, informed by both his clinical training and his professional background in the business and leadership world.
 Having spent years working in high-pressure, people-focused environments, he understands how stress, communication patterns, expectations, and systemic dynamics can impact individuals and relationships.
 Drew believes many of the skills used in effective leadership, such as clarity, collaboration, accountability, and reflection, can be meaningfully applied within the therapeutic process.

 His clinical approach is informed by systemic, structural, and experiential models of therapy, with an emphasis on increasing awareness, strengthening emotional connection, and fostering meaningful change.
 Drew values authenticity in the therapeutic relationship and believes growth happens when clients feel both supported and appropriately challenged.
+He brings a grounded, engaged presence to his work and is committed to partnering with clients as they build insight, resilience, and more fulfilling relationships.

-Amy Anderson-MFT Intern
+Amy Anderson-MFT IT

 Contact us